-TIG funds are subject to all the requirements of the Legal Services Corporation Act of 1974 as amended (LSC Act), any applicable appropriations acts and any other applicable law, rules, regulations, policies, guidelines, instructions, and other directives of the Legal Services Corporation (LSC), including, but not limited to, the LSC Audit Guide for Recipients and Auditors, the Accounting Guide for LSC Recipients (2010 Edition), the CSR Handbook (2011 Edition), the 1981 LSC Property Manual (as amended), and the Property Acquisition and Management Manual, with any amendments to the foregoing adopted before or during the period of this grant (see http://grants.lsc.gov/rin/grantee-guidance).
+Technology Initiative Grant funds are subject to all the requirements of the Legal Services Corporation Act of 1974 as amended (LSC Act), any applicable appropriations acts and any other applicable law, rules, regulations, policies, guidelines, instructions, and other directives of the Legal Services Corporation (LSC), including, but not limited to, the LSC Audit Guide for Recipients and Auditors, the Accounting Guide for LSC Recipients (2010 Edition), the CSR Handbook (2011 Edition), the 1981 LSC Property Manual (as amended), and the Property Acquisition and Management Manual, with any amendments to the foregoing adopted before or during the period of this grant.
+See the Grantee Guidance section of the LSC website for additional information.
+The LSC laws, rules, regulations, program letters and other policies and guidelines, can be found on LSC's website and are available by contacting LSC directly.
+Many of the LSC requirements limit the uses of the non-LSC funds of the grantee.
+Furthermore, these grants are subject to additional grant assurances, which LSC will base on the grant assurances used for Technology Initiative Grant awards in 2015.